How to get a Hungary residence permit by investing in property

 Total additional expenses for purchasing a property usually do not surpass 10% of the property's price.
 For instance, when purchasing an apartment priced at €280,000, an investor can expect to spend around €308,000 for the transaction.

 Investor.
-Requirements for the main applicant to obtain a Hungary residence by real estate investment include the following:
+The main applicant must meet the following requirements to obtain a Hungary residence permit by real estate fund investment:

-• having no violations of Hungarian and Schengen immigration laws.
+- have no history of violating Hungarian or Schengen immigration laws.

 Family members.
 The investor can include the following members of their family in the application:

-• parents of the main applicant or the spouse if they are fully supported by the investor and have a pension as their only income source.
+- parents of the main applicant or the spouse, if they are financially dependent and receive only a pension as income.

-Children aged between 18 and 26 can also apply for a residence permit if they are financially supported by their parents and are enrolled as students.
-However, they receive a 3-year permit which can be renewed once provided they still meet the requirements.
+Children aged 18 to 26 can also apply for a residence permit if they are financially supported by their parents and are enrolled as students.
+However, they receive a 3-year permit, which can be renewed once if they continue to meet the requirements.

-Steps to obtain a Hungary residence permit by property purchase
+Steps to obtain a Hungary residence permit by purchase of real estate fund units

 Required documents for Hungarian residence permit application